raham24/Epistemic-Uncertainty-Aware-Defect-Detection-for-Quality-Control-in-Medical-Device-Manufacturing/README.md

-# Uncertainty-Aware Neurosymbolic Root-Cause Analysis
+# Epistemic Uncertainty-Aware Defect Detection for Quality Control in Medical Device Manufacturing

 Code for the paper's experiments.
 A shared-trunk multi-head MLP with an optional **learned-abstention** head (selective classification: predict, or decline when